 When hair does wind up on furniture — and it inevitably will, despite your best efforts — Ellis recommends using this four-sided brush to clean it off.
 “It’s a go-to in our house for removing pet hair.”
 It has rubber nubs on all sides to catch loose hair, and can be easily rinsed clean with soap and water.

-Kadi Dulude, the owner of Wizard of Homes cleaning service, says two of his tidying pros love this brush.
+Kadi Dulude, the owner of Wizard of Homes cleaning service, says two of his employees swear by this brush.
 It’s basically a giant lint brush, except it features a self-cleaning base instead of sticky layers you peel off after each use.
 After each brushing, insert and pull the hair-covered brush into the base, where a removable tray catches hair and fur (that you can then dump straight into the trash.)
 This one comes with an at home brush as well as one for traveling.

 Best pet-friendly furniture cleaning products